adoptium/adoptium.net/README.md

 ## Contributing

-Contributions to the Adoptium website are welcome!
+Contributions to the Adoptium site are welcome!
 Please follow the contribution guidelines in the repository.

 ## Learn More